johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 A packet discard is any packet dropped by a device, whether intentionally or unintentionally.

-Intended packet loss refers to packet discards that occur due to deliberate network policies or configurations - such as Access Control Lists (ACLs) or policing mechanisms - designed to enforce security or quality of service.
+Intended packet loss refers to packet discards that occur due to deliberate network policies or configurations designed to enforce security or quality of service.
+For example, packets dropped because they match an Access Control List (ACL) denying certain traffic types.

 Unintended packet loss is the discarding of packets that the network operator otherwise intends to deliver, i.e. which indicates an error state.
 There are many possible reasons for unintended packet loss, including: erroring links may corrupt packets in transit; incorrect routing tables may result in packets being dropped because they do not match a valid route; configuration errors may result in a valid packet incorrectly matching an Access Control List (ACL) and being dropped.

-The meanings of the symbols in the YANG tree diagrams are defined in {{?RFC8340}}.
+Tree diagrams used in this document follow the notation defined in {{?RFC8340}}.

 Problem Statement   {#problem}
 =================